 I want comfort; I want service; I'm a little too old for camping!'

-His travel consultant then had to explain that his tented camp had solid teak furniture, feather pillows, an en suite bathroom with hot running water, electricity and a plunge pool built in to the verandah deck
+His travel consultant then had to explain that his tented camp had solid teak furniture, feather pillows, an en suite bathroom with hot running water, electricity and a plunge pool built in to the verandah deck.

 Waiters would serve him three course meals with chilled wine in the evenings and wake him with hot coffee or tea in the morning.

-There certainly aren't any hotels bang in the middle of the Okavango Delta, but then he did want to go on safari to an untamed part of the African wilderness
+There certainly aren't any hotels bang in the middle of the Okavango Delta, but then he did want to go on safari to an untamed part of the African wilderness.

 The one thing Mr Swanson could have been sure of was that he was not alone in his reaction.
 Members of the African travel trade report that the issue of the tented camp is probably the most misunderstood of any they discuss with their clients.

-This is not surprising, though, given the huge diversity of products that now fall under the 'tented camp' label, servicing the wealthiest and the least affluent groups
+This is not surprising, though, given the huge diversity of products that now fall under the 'tented camp' label, servicing the wealthiest and the least affluent groups.

 On one hand, you can spend US$85 a night on a full participatory walking safari while on the other, a luxury mobile safari operator in east Africa who has hosted royalty could charge as much as $800 a night.

 In the last 10 years or so there has been a proliferation of tented camps throughout east and southern Africa, born out of a combination of necessity and the saleability of the romantic 'Out of Africa' image of the safari heyday of the 1920s and '30s.